Roommates + Landlords

 Like all things related to construction, the cost of materials fluctuates—and by a lot, Sapienza says.
 "We are still trying to keep it within $1,200 to $1,300 for a basic wall, plus more for doors, plexiglass, closet, and other additions."

-If your building allows doors, know that sliding or pocket doors allow you to put furniture against the bookshelf on either side.
-Same for the “floating” door offered by Wall 2 Wall, which Sapienza created for the most conservative buildings where nothing is allowed above or below a door in the 36-inch clearance instead of a transom, it works by special hinges.
+If your building allows doors, know that using sliding or pocket doors will allow you to put furniture against the bookshelf on either side.
+Same for the “floating” door with special hinges offered by Wall 2 Wall, which Sapienza created for the most conservative buildings where nothing is allowed above or below a door in the 36-inch clearance instead of a transom.
 (Note that the higher cost of the special door hinges makes this option more expensive now, too.)
 Bi-fold doors require a 20-inch clearance, swing doors 36 inches.

 Be sure to ask about any fee for removing the bookshelf wall; most wall companies will do this free of charge within a specified period of time, usually two to three years.
 After that, you will need to have it removed on your own.